 To shut down or disable the IRIS HIPPI board, use the command below.
-This resets the board; all data (incoming or outgoing) that is on the board is lost.
+This command resets the board; all data (incoming or outgoing) that is on the board is lost.
+This event leaves the board in a non-operational state: incoming connection requests are rejected and applications attempting to transmit or receive over the device receive ENODEV errors.